-This piece, most probably part of the same layout as the other fragments, is a section where several round motifs border one another.
-The curved line on the black section may indicate a circular motif which followed the curved face of the black band.
-In most examples of spirals listed above a colorful frame and space fillers (such as the red triangle on fragment no. 1) are painted alongside the spirals.
+This piece, most probably part of the same layout as the other fragments, is a section in which several round motifs border each other.
+The curved line of the black section may indicate a circular motif that followed the curved edge of the black band.
+In most examples of spirals listed above, a colorful frame and space fillers (such as the red triangle in Fragment no. 1) appear alongside the spirals.

-Fragment no. 3: A white plaster fragment decorated with a curved line (1 mm thick) over which three and a half small red triangles (2 mm) are projecting to the inner side of the curve.
-A thin reserved white strip encircles the red pattern followed by a black line c.
-1.5mm thick and a red surface.
-The inner diameter of the circle created by the red curved line is c.
-12 mm.
+Fragment no. 3: A white plaster fragment decorated with a curved line (1 mm thick) over which three and a half small red triangles (2 mm) project towards the inner side of the curve.
+A thin reserved white strip encircles the red pattern and is followed by a ca. 1.5-mm-thick black line and a red surface.
+The inner diameter of the circle created by the red curved line is ca. 12 mm.

-Fragment no. 4: A white plaster fragment decorated with a red curved line with four small triangles like the previous fragment.
-It is followed by a white strip (1 mm) and a black strip (1.5 mm) followed by a white surface and part of another black line curving away from the direction of the design, possibly a hint of a touching circle.
+Fragment no. 4: Like the previous fragment, this white plaster fragment is decorated with a red curved line with four small triangles, followed by a white strip (1 mm), a black strip (1.5 mm), and finally a white surface, and part of another black line that curves away from the general direction of the design, possibly a hint of a contiguous circle.

 Fragment no. 5: The pigment on this fragment is eroded.
-One can notice two and a half triangles which were probably connected by a red line not clearly visible any longer.
-A white strip separates the triangles from a black band, which face are both curved in opposite direction.
-In the centre a red mark, in noticed, a dot over the narrowest point of the black band.
+On it are two and a half triangles that were probably connected by a red line that is no longer clearly visible.
+A white strip separates the triangles from a black band, whose edges curve in opposite directions.
+Noticeable in the center is a red mark, a dot over the narrowest point of the black band.

 Fragments nos.
-3-5 most likely represent a floral motif created by the negative white space left between the red triangles.
-If we reconstruct a closed design than the diameter of each circular design would be c.
-12 mm and will be encircled by reserved white and then a larger black line.
-The entire composition will be placed between larger red patterns like the red triangle on fragment no. 2.
-No exact parallel to a floral motif made of triangles was found.
-However, a floral design, mainly a rosettes, commonly appears in tandem with spirals either at their center, as part of the pattern in the spaces between the spirals, or as an additional alternating band of decoration (Immerwahr 1990: 144; Raven 2007).
+3-5 most likely represent a floral motif created by the negative white space between the red triangles.
+Were we to reconstruct the closed design, the diameter of each circular motif would be ca. 12 mm and encircled by reserved white followed by a thicker black line.
+The entire composition would be set between larger red motifs such as the red triangle in Fragment no. 2.
+No exact parallel to a floral motif constructed out of triangles has been found.
+However, a floral design, mainly of rosettes, often appears in tandem with spirals either at their center, as part of the pattern in the spaces between the spirals, or as an additional alternating band of decoration (Immerwahr 1990: 144; Raven 2007).

-Unfortunately, the lack of clear identification of the spiral design and the ubiquity of the motif in eastern Mediterranean art, hinders our understanding whether the fragments derive from a frieze, a pattern covering an entire surface, or a figurative design such as the griffin.
+Unfortunately, the impossibility of clearly identifying the spiral design and the ubiquity of the motif in eastern Mediterranean art prevents us from knowing whether the fragments derive from a frieze, a pattern covering an entire surface, or a figurative motif such as that of a griffin.

 Group 4: Area M, Casemate 68

-The last group of fragments was found in the deliberate fill of casemate M68 of the Solomonic wall.
-This group include over 45 fragments (Loci 5115 and 5118).
-The pieces are severely damaged; some pieces are missing the upper layers, other pieces adhered to one another.
-The group consists of white or red painted surfaces, no design is recorded.
-The plaster is characterised by one or two thin layers of painted plaster attached to coarser layers of lime plaster with few vegetal inclusions.
-The application of several painted layers testifies to recuring episodes of painting of the walls from which these fragments derive.
-Since no painted plaster is associated with Iron Age buildings, the excavators assume that the M68 fragments should also be associated with Late Bronze monuments at the site.
+The final group of fragments was found in the deliberate fill in casemate M68 of the Solomonic wall.
+This group includes over 45 heavily damaged fragments (Loci 5115 and 5118); some are missing their upper layer, others have become stuck to each other.
+The group consists of white or red painted surfaces, with no trace of designs.
+The plaster consists of one or two thin layers of painted plaster attached to coarser layers of lime plaster with a few vegetal inclusions.
+Several layers of paint on the surface testify to the recurrent painting of the walls from which the fragments derive.
+Since no painted plaster is associated with Iron Age buildings, the excavators assume that the M68 fragments must be associated with the Late Bronze monuments at the site.

-Chronology considerations:
+Chronological considerations: